coolerfall/Android-HttpDownloadManager/README.md

 >
 >     manager.add(request);

+* If you just want to know if downloading was successful or failed, then you can use `setSimpleDownloadListener(SimpleDownloadListener l)` instead.
 * You can also set retry time with method `setRetryTime(int retryTime)` if necessary, default retry time is 1.
 * This manager support downloading in different network type with method `setAllowedNetworkTypes(Context context, int types)`, the types can be `DownloadRequest.NETWORK_MOBILE` and `DownloadRequest.NETWORK_WIFI`.
 This method need *android.permission.ACCESS_NETWORK_STATE* permission.
 * The thread pool size of download manager is 3 by default.
 If you need a larger pool, then you can create download manager like this: `DownloadManager manager = new DownloadManager(5);`.